 Remediation is a privilege afforded students who do not demonstrate basic comprehension of the concepts presented in a course.
-The purpose of remediation is to demonstrate a basic level of competency in required content areas.
+At Xavier University of Louisiana College of Pharmacy, the purpose of remediation is to demonstrate a basic level of competency in required content areas.
 Remediation may occur either by reassessment or repeating the course.
-The current remediation policy is being revised and will be presented in each course syllabus and in the updated on-line version of the Academic and Ethical Handbook (2019-2020) once approved by the faculty.
+Xavier University of Louisiana College of Pharmacy has decided that the first form of remediation will be reassessment.